Social Icons

 Directed by Peter Farrelly

 As the movie starts, what first grips you is Viggo Mortensen’s character.
-Mortensen is bigger and now has an Italian accent.
-If like me you saw the movie for what it is before knowing it is a biographical story of two friends Tony Lip and Don Shirley, you will be captivated by the dynamic of the two characters.
-Viggo plays an Italian character and this performance here is one of his best.
+Mortensen appears larger than life and now sports an Italian accent.
+If, like me, you watched the movie for what it is before realizing it’s a biographical story of two friends, Tony Lip and Don Shirley, you’ll be captivated by the dynamic between the two characters.
+Viggo’s portrayal of an Italian-American is one of his best performances.

-The movie was both a critical and commercial success.
-Making over $320 million based on a $23 million budget.
-The director Peter Farrelly is a known name and has been behind many comedy movies we have seen over the years, like Dumb and Dumber (1994), There's Something About Mary (1998), Osmosis Jones (2001) and Dumb and Dumber To (2014).
+Green Book was both a critical and commercial success, grossing over $320 million on a $23 million budget.
+Director Peter Farrelly, known for comedies like Dumb and Dumber (1994), There’s Something About Mary (1998), Osmosis Jones (2001), and Dumb and Dumber To (2014), successfully tackled a more nuanced genre with this film.

-Mahershala Ali won Best Supporting Actor at Academy Awards, BAFTA, Critics' Choice Movie Awards and Golden Globe Awards.
+Mahershala Ali’s performance earned him Best Supporting Actor awards at the Academy Awards, BAFTA, Critics’ Choice Movie Awards, and Golden Globes.

-We have to be honest for over a decade now the Oscars are not the best places to go searching for good movies to watch.
-When I heard about Green Book winning, Best Picture and Best Screenplay at the Academy Awards and Golden Globes, I still was not convinced to see it.
-It was last week when a good friend suggested it to me during this Covid-19 lock-down that I got the privilege of seeing one of the most captivating and funny movies I have seen in a long time.
+Let’s be honest—over the past decade, the Oscars haven’t always been the go-to for discovering great movies.
+When I heard about Green Book winning Best Picture and Best Original Screenplay at the Academy Awards and Golden Globes, I still wasn’t convinced to watch it.
+It was only last week, during the COVID-19 lockdown, when a good friend recommended it, that I finally watched it.
+What a privilege!
+It’s one of the most captivating and funny movies I’ve seen in a long time.

 My Spy (2020)